aptech/docs/docs/CR-gdaDStatMat.rst

 Format
 ----------------
-.. function:: gdaDStatMat(dc0, filename, gmat, colind, vnamevar)
+.. function:: dout = gdaDStatMat(dc0, filename, gmat, colind, vnamevar)

     :param dc0: an instance of a :class:`dstatmtControl` structure with the following members: